-- 1. Frame mathematical equations for a given steady-state or transient diffusion problem and solve them. - 2.
-Determine mass transfer coefficients by using appropriate correlations for a given engineering problem. - 3.
-Analyse the effect of a reaction on a specific diffusion operation. - 4.
-Select either plate or packed column (whichever is appropriate) for a given absorption operation and design the selected type of column. - 5.
-Design a fractional distillation column (plate-type) for a given binary distillation operation.
+- 1. frame mathematical equations for a given steady-state or transient diffusion problem and solve them. - 2. determine mass transfer coefficients by using appropriate correlations for a given engineering problem. - 3. select either plate or packed column (whichever is appropriate) for a given absorption operation and design the selected type of column - 4. design a fractional distillation column (plate-type) for a given binary distillation operation. - 5. determine suitable adsorption isotherm as well as design a fixed bed adsorption column.

-Principles of diffusion, Constitutive equations for steady state and transient diffusion, Fick's Law, Diffusivity and correlations for diffusivity for liquids and gases, convective mass transfer, mass transfer coefficients and their correlations, interphase mass transfer and related theories (Two-film, Penetration, Surface-Renewal and boundary layer theories).
+Principles of diffusion, Constitutive equations for steady state and transient diffusion, Fick's Law, Diffusivity and correlations for diffusivity for liquids and gases, convective mass transfer, mass transfer coefficients and their correlations, interphase mass transfer and related theories.